mulesoft-assets/template-healthcare-onboarding-process-api/README.md

 # Template Onboarding Process API

 # License Agreement
-Note that using this template is subject to the conditions of this [MuleSoft License Agreement](https://s3.amazonaws.com/templates-examples/AnypointTemplateLicense.pdf).
+This template is subject to the conditions of the [MuleSoft License Agreement](https://s3.amazonaws.com/templates-examples/AnypointTemplateLicense.pdf).
 Review the terms of the license before downloading and using this template.
-In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.
+You can use this template for free with the Mule Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case